 1. Salesforce – CRM Platform

-Salesforce is a customer relationship management platform designed to help sales teams manage leads, opportunities, and customer data at scale.
+Salesforce is a customer relationship management platform that helps sales teams manage leads, opportunities, and customer data at scale.
 It is commonly used by mid-market and enterprise organisations with complex sales processes and multiple stakeholder workflows.

 The platform supports advanced automation, custom reporting, and extensive integrations with other business systems, making it suitable for organisations that require deep CRM customisation.